The River water Intake

 The Treated Sewage Outfall.

 In a drought 75 million litres a day of treated sewage would be pushed into the river at this location (next to Burnell Open space).
 The river will be at its most stressed, and the possibility of ecological harm is ever present.
-Please CLICK HERE to find out more about the environmental issues of treated sewage. (the link will be to the section on environmental harms – it is there but will be updated as well!)

 The destruction of green spaces, especially those by rivers, should only happen when the the benefits outweigh the negatives.
 Thames Water say there is no alternative.
 We say there are.